Titanic in popular culture: Video games

 Since the discovery of the wreck, several video games have been released with an RMS Titanic theme for various platforms; most of these are either about the player being a passenger on the doomed ship trying to escape, or a diver exploring and possibly trying to raise the wreck.
 One game, Titanic: Adventure Out of Time, was released in 1996 by Cyberflix, one year prior to James Cameron's film.

-In the video game Duke Nukem: Zero Hour (1999). the level "Going Down" features the Titanic.
+In the video game Duke Nukem: Zero Hour (1999) the level "Going Down" features the Titanic.

-In the video game Hamtaro: Ham-Ham Heartbreak (2003), an unused cutscene while not directly referencing the Titanic or its sinking per se, does reference a famous scene from James Cameron's 1997 film.
+In the video game Hamtaro: Ham-Ham Heartbreak (2003) an unused cutscene while not directly referencing the Titanic or its sinking per se, does reference a famous scene from James Cameron's 1997 film.
 In this cutscene which was originally intended for the boat trip in the "Sandy Bay" level, the playable characters Hamtaro and his girlfriend Bijou are shown at the front of the boat deck with Bijou in a "flying" pose and Hamtaro behind her with the cutscene reading "Fl...flying!" in a tribute to the "I'm Flying" scene from Cameron's film, though with Hamtaro instead of Jack and Bijou instead of Rose.
 Although the cutscene is still in the game's files, it can't be seen during normal gameplay and requires cheat codes and modification software to see.

+The 2021 mobile game Cookie Run: Kingdom references two scenes from James Cameron's 1997 film in the tropical soda islands game mode.
+The first is the “I’m flying” scene with a durianeer in a “flying pose” being held by a coconutian.
+The second being from the “I won’t let go” scene.
+In this scene, there are two coconutians, one being in a raft made of watermelon skin, holding another coconutian in the water.

 In the video game Nine Hours, Nine Persons, Nine Doors (2010), the main characters were all put onto a sinking ship by a mysterious person named Zero.
 In their introduction, Zero references the Titanic's sinking in the line "On April 14, 1912... the famous ocean liner Titanic crashed into an iceberg.
 After remaining afloat for 2 hours and 40 minutes, it sank beneath the waters of the North Atlantic.
 I will give you more time.
 9 hours is the amount of time you will be given to escape."
 It is later discovered that the "ship" they are on is a replica of one of Titanic's sister ships, the Gigantic.
-In real life, Gigantic was rumored to have been the original name of the HMHS Britannic, which was one of the Titanic's sister ships.
+In real life, Gigantic was rumored to have been the original name of HMHS Britannic, which was one of the Titanic's sister ships.